About Strobel Travel Guitars and Basses

 In 2014 we introduced the Strat style STROBELCASTER™ Custom.
 Now also available in the lower cost STROBELCASTER™ Standard as well as the semi-custom STROBELCASTER™ Plus models.

-Strobel Guitars manufactures Professional Electric Travel Guitars and Basses.
-Several models are available including the Rambler® Classic and Rambler® Custom guitars utilizing dual humbucker pickups.
+Strobel Guitars manufactures some of the best Professional Electric Travel Guitars and Basses available in the market.
+We offer several models – including the Rambler® Classic and Rambler® Custom guitars utilizing dual humbucker pickups.
 Also available is a Custom Rambler® Travel Bass, modeled after a vintage Fender P-Bass.
 We recently introduced three new STROBELCASTER™ models using single coil pickups – the STROBELCASTER™ Standard, Plus and Custom models.
 Please visit our Picture Galleries to see some of these great looking and great playing travel guitars and basses.

-We were driven to develop a the best electric travel guitar that would fit in a briefcase.
+We were driven to develop the best electric travel guitar that would fit in a backpack or computer bag.
 No extra luggage, with a “gigable” guitar packed in your carry on.
 We experimented with several prototypes and various methods to take the guitar apart so it would fit in a computer bag or briefcase.
 The idea was to create a real guitar that was easy to take on the road.
 We wanted to develop the best travel guitar that would be great on stage and play and sound great.

 In his previous job as an electrical engineer with Motorola, Russ Strobel did his share of traveling – and he always missed his guitar.
 “I’ve played since I was 12 and had many wonderful times with a guitar in my hands,” he said of being parted from it. ” The guitar can be very liberating and healing.”
 Any picker who travels has felt Strobel’s pain, as business trips often involve a lot of time sitting in hotel rooms with only a book or television to keep one mentally occupied.